Carlie's Law: Trial

 On February 20, Smith was indicted for first-degree murder, and charges of kidnapping and capital sexual battery were also filed by Sarasota County prosecutors.
 The trial started November 7, 2005 in Sarasota.
 On November 17, 2005, the jury returned a guilty verdict.
 On December 1, 2005, the jury, by a vote of 10 to 2, returned a recommendation for the death penalty.
 On March 15, 2006, Smith was sentenced to two terms of life imprisonment on the charges of capital sexual battery and kidnapping, and to death by lethal injection on the murder charge.

 In October 2011, the United States Supreme Court (which had earlier rejected an appeal from Smith in June 2011), ordered that the State of Florida respond to a federal claim filed by Smith saying his right to confront witnesses at trial was violated when prosecutors introduced DNA evidence against him without making available the laboratory technician who actually performed the work.
 The Court later dismissed the appeal after deciding a related case, Williams v.
 Illinois.

 In the aftermath of Hurst v.
-Florida, which required juries in Florida to be unanimous in imposing the death penalty, Smith's death sentence was overturned in 2018; however the Florida Supreme Court reinstated his death sentence in April 2020.
+Florida, which required juries in Florida to be unanimous in imposing the death penalty, Smith's death sentence was overturned in 2018; however, the Florida Supreme Court reinstated his death sentence in April 2020.

-Smith died on July 26, 2021, at Union Correctional Institution in Raiford, at the age of 55.
+Smith, aged 55, was found dead in prison on July 26, 2021, at Union Correctional Institution in Raiford, while awaiting his execution.
+His cause of death was liver cancer.